Rael Levitt

+Rael Levitt (born 10 May 1971) is a South African entrepreneur, author and business leader.
+Levitt founded multiple real estate, investment and technology companies.
+He is best known for developing both real estate auctions and last-mile logistics parks in South Africa.

+Early life and education

-Rael Levitt (born 10 May 1971) is an entrepreneur, author and business leader from South Africa.
-He is a double master's degree graduate from the UCLA Anderson School of Management and the National University of Singapore.
+Levitt was born in South Africa in 1971 and obtained a double master's degree from the UCLA Anderson School of Management and the National University of Singapore.

 Career

-Levitt founded multiple real estate, investment and asset management companies.
-He is best known for developing both auctions and logistics parks in Southern Africa.

 Early career

 While studying at the University of Cape Town, Levitt sold his first property in 1989.
 In August 1992, he conducted his first auction on behalf of Absa Bank Ltd and at the age of 21 founded his first auction company, Levco Auctions.
 Three years later Levitt sold Levco Auctions to Seeff Holdings Ltd and merged the two companies.
 Levitt was appointed CEO of the merged company that was renamed Seeff Auctions.

 Auction Alliance

 After the delisting of Seeff Holdings Ltd in 1998, Levitt completed a management buyout of Seeff Auctions, renamed the company Auction Alliance and became its CEO.
-In 2006 Auction Alliance sold a 25.1% stake to Amabubesi Investments and in 2010 a 31% stake to Transaction Capital.
-By 2010 Auction Alliance's turnover was over R300 million, with sales of over R6 billion.
+In 2006, Auction Alliance sold a 25.1% stake to Amabubesi Investments and in 2010 a 31% stake to Transaction Capital.
+By 2011 Auction Alliance's turnover was over R300 million, with sales of over R6 billion.
 In 2011, after a well-publicized dispute arose at an auction, Levitt voluntarily closed Auction Alliance.